ADHFMZ7/ml-models/transformers/README.md

 [English text] -> encode -> intermediate vector -> decode -> [french text]

 Before transformers, this problem was solved using [Recurrent Neural Networks](https://en.wikipedia.org/wiki/Recurrent_neural_network).
 This was later replaced

+The Transformer has been used with good result in many different areas of machine learning.